On two-variable guarded fragment logic with expressive local Presburger constraints: The satisfiability of GP² with arithmetic over 𝔑∞

 \subsection{The complexity analysis of Algorithm~\ref{alg:gp2}}

-To prove Algorithm~\ref{alg:gp2} runs in exponential time in the worst case scenario, we will need the following two results from~\cite{caratheodory-integer,papa-ilp}.

-\begin{thm}~\cite[Theorem~1]{caratheodory-integer} Let $A$ be an integer matrix with size $d\times t$ and let $\vb$ be an integer column vector with size $d$.
-If the linear system $A\vx=\vb$ has a solution in $\bbN$, then it has a solution in $\bbN$ in which the number of non-zero entries is bounded by $2d\log_2(4dM)$ where $M$ is the maximal absolute value of the entries in $A$ and $\vb$. \end{thm}

-\begin{thm}~\cite[Theorem]{papa-ilp} Let $A$ be an integer matrix with size $d\times t$ and let $\vb$ be an integer column vector with size $d$.
-If the linear system $A\vx=\vb$ has a solution in $\bbN$, then it has a solution in $\bbN$ in which every entry is bounded by $t(dM)^{2d+1}$ where $M$ is the maximal absolute value of the entries in $A$ and $\vb$. \end{thm}
+We start with the following lemma. \begin{lem} Algorithm~\ref{alg:gp2} can be implemented using a quantifier-free Presburger arithmetic solver as a black box and the number of calls to such solver is bounded by $2^{4n+8m}$, where $n$ and $m$ is the number of unary and binary predicates in the input sentence $\Psi$. \end{lem} \begin{proof} Note that there are $2^{n+m}$ unary types and $2^{2m}$ binary types.
+Here it is useful to recall that atoms such as $R(x,x)$ are considered unary predicates.
+Thus, the graph $G_{\Psi}$ has at most $2^{2n+4m}$ edges.
+In each iteration we check whether each edge is a bad edge, hence, there is at most $2^{2n+4m}$ number of calls to the Presburger arithmetic solver.
+After each iteration there is at most one less edge, hence, the $2^{4n+8m}$ upper bound. \end{proof}

-To proceed with the analysis, we first show that checking whether the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ admits a solution in $\bbN$ can be done in exponential time in the length of the input $\Psi$.
+Next, we show that checking whether the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ admits a solution in $\fNinf$ can be done in non-deterministic polynomial time, and hence, in deterministic exponential time, in the length of the input $\Psi$.

-\begin{lem} For every edge $(\pi_1,\eta,\pi_2)$ in $G$, checking whether the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ admits a solution in $\bbN$ takes exponential time (in the worst case) in the length of the input sentence. \end{lem} \begin{proof} Let $\Psi$ be the input sentence in the normal form~(\ref{eq:normal-form}).
-Let $n$ and $m$ be the number of unary and binary relation symbols in $\Psi$.
+\begin{lem} For every edge $(\pi_1,\eta,\pi_2)$ in $G$, checking whether the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ admits a solution in $\fNinf$ takes non-deterministic polynomial time in the length of the input sentence. \end{lem} \begin{proof} Let $\Psi$ be the input sentence in the normal form~(\ref{eq:normal-form}), where $n$ and $m$ are the number of unary and binary relation symbols in $\Psi$.
 Thus, there are $2^{n+m}$ unary types and $2^{2m}$ binary types.
-(Recall that we consider atomic $R(x,x)$ as a unary predicate.)
-Note that $\cZ_{\pi_1,\eta,\pi_2}^{G}$ contains at most $\ell+1$ constraints and $2^{n+3m}$ variables.
-Moreover, it can be rewritten in matrix form $A\vx=\vb$ where $A$ has $d=O(\ell)$ rows and $O(2^{n+3m})$ columns.
-Let $M$ be the maximal absolute value of the entries in $A$ and $b$.

-By Theorem~\ref{theo:caratheodory-integer}, to check if $A\vx=\vb$ has a solution in $\bbN$, it suffices to search only for the solutions in which the number of non-zero entries is at most $2d\log_2(4dM)$.
-Moreover, by Theorem~\ref{theo:papa-ilp}, it suffices to search only for the solutions whose entries are bounded by $t(dM)^{2d+1}$.
-This gives us a (deterministic) exponential time upper bound (in the length of $\Psi$) for checking whether $\cZ_{\pi_1,\eta,\pi_2}^{G}$ admits a solution in $\bbN$. \end{proof}
+Moreover, the system $\cZ_{\pi_1,\eta,\pi_2}^{G}$ contains at most $\ell+1$ linear constraints and $2^{n+3m}$ variables.